 Getting data from the lab folder:

 Spatial data comes in a variety of types and formats.
 It comes in all sizes and without proper management, looking for spatial data can become a real nightmare.
 Using the file browser on the desktop of the computer navigate to L:\geog204\lab1.
-Once there you notice a whole bunch of files that are used in QGIS.
+You will notice the files that are used in QGIS.

 If you set your browser to present the contents of the folder in a list (or details) view, you can see that there are files with the same name but different extensions.
 You can look up what the different file extensions are used for (what files are associated with specific software or uses) by going to fileinfo.com.
 This does not really work for the files we have in the folder though.
 These files represent layers that will be added to QGIS in the form of a “shapefile”.